VejayDrepaul/Pong-Game/README.md

 # Pong Game
-This is a simple pong game created using HTML, CSS, and JavaScript.
+This is a two player pong game created using HTML, CSS, and JavaScript.